subirvarma/GeneralCognitics/_posts/ofdm.md

 The basic idea behind OFDM is not that difficult to grasp, and an analogy can be made with the shift in the computer hardware industry that happened in the early 2000s.
 After the launch of the web in the mid 1990s, focus shifted to building more and more powerful servers that could be used for serving web pages, and for a time companies such as SUN Microsystems thrived by supplying this market.
 However it soon became clear that even the most powerful single machine could not keep up with the demand.
 Fortunately companies such as Google pioneered the concept of a datacenter made up of thousands of cheap commodity Dell type servers.
 By working together in parallel, these machines became capable of scaling up to serve even the most demanding workload.
 At the same time, this "Datcenter as Computer" architecture made the system more robust, since it could easily recover from the loss of a few of the machines at any one time, due to the redundancy that was built into the system.
 Hence there was a shift from single monlithic system that was expensive and prone to failure, to a distributed robust system with thousands of subsystems, which could easily scale up.
 Exactly the same dynamic occured in wireless system.
-Wireless technolgies that came before OFDM (called Single Carrier Modulation) could be likened to single large ship that was ferrying your data across the wireless link (see top part of above figure).
-As shown in the bottom part of the figure, OFDM can likened to splitting up that data and carrying it on hundreds of smaller ships, called sub-carriers in the jargon.
+The broadband wireless technolgies that came before OFDM (called single carrier modulation) worked by having each transmission occupy the entire channel spectrum (see top part of above figure).
+As shown in the bottom part of the figure, OFDM can likened to splitting up that data stream and carrying it on hundreds of smaller peices of spectrum, called sub-carriers in the jargon.
 This comes with several benefits:

 - OFDM systems can be easily scaled up to higher data speeds by adding more sub-carriers (just like making a data center more powerful by adding servers).
 Single carrier systems are much more difficult to scale up for reasons that we will go into in this article.
 - OFDM systems are much more robust in unforgiving wireless environment.
 Problems in the wireless channel are often limited to local parts of the spectrum, called frequency selective fading.
 In an OFDM system this affects only some of the sub-carriers, and using channel coding techniques it is even possible to recover the lost data.
 Single carrier systems on the other hand don't work very well in this environment, since (using the ship analogy) problems that are localized in the spectrum end of affecting the entire ship.

+There are other benfits to using OFDM that I will get into later in the article.

 ## The Fourier Transform